 GEORGE

 It’s been days.
+Cut off, you could say.

 BELLA enters the room having overheard the conversation.
 BELLA did not see dancer.